 ARTICLE IX

-PROHIBITION ON USE OF PIABA NAME AND LOGOTYPE
+USE OF PIABA NAME AND LOGOTYPE

 Section 1.
-Prohibition of Use of PIABA Name and Logotype.
+Use of PIABA Name and Logotype.

-(a) No Member or other person acting on behalf of a Member may use the mark “Public Investors Advocate Bar Association” or “PIABA” in any commercial context unless (1) that use or reference is related to PIABA business or (2) that use or reference is for the sole purpose of truthfully identifying the individual Member as a Member, officer, or director of PIABA or truthfully describing the individual Member’s volunteer efforts on behalf of PIABA.

-(b) Except as allowed in 1(a) above, neither the name “Public Investors Advocate Bar Association,” “PIABA,” nor any logotype or trademark used by or associated with PIABA may be used as part of any website, print advertisement, or other advertising material of any Member or of any person acting on behalf of a Member.
-Under no circumstances may “Public Investors Advocate Bar Association,” “PIABA,” or any logotype or trademark used by or associated with PIABA be displayed or used as part of the stationary or business cards of any Member or of any person acting on behalf of a Member.
+(a) The name “Public Investors Advocate Bar Association,” “PIABA,” and any logotype or trademark used by or associated with PIABA may be used as part of a website, print advertisement, or other advertising material of Members, however the Board may set limitations on or requirements for such use in its discretion.

-(c) Neither “Public Investors Advocate Bar Association,” “PIABA,” nor any logotype or trademark used by or associated with PIABA may be used as a device to direct traffic to the website of a Member or any person acting on behalf of a Member.
+(b) Neither “Public Investors Advocate Bar Association,” “PIABA,” nor any logotype or trademark used by or associated with PIABA may be used as a device to direct traffic to the website of a Member or any person acting on behalf of a Member.
 This prohibition includes the use of “Public Investors Advocate Bar Association” or “PIABA” as a “metatag” or in connection with achieving preferred status among search results rendered by an internet “search engine,” “spider,” “bot,” “Google Adword,” or any other technology utilized for searching or indexing the internet.

-(d) Neither “Public Investors Advocate Bar Association” nor “PIABA” may be used as part of the domain name or e-mail address of any Member or of any person acting on behalf of a Member except when the Member or the person acting on behalf of a Member maintains an e-mail address with the “piaba.org” e-mailbox; e.g., “JoeMember@piaba.org.”
+(c) Neither “Public Investors Advocate Bar Association” nor “PIABA” may be used as part of the domain name or e-mail address of any Member or of any person acting on behalf of a Member except when the Member or the person acting on behalf of a Member maintains an e-mail address with the “piaba.org” e-mailbox; e.g., “JoeMember@piaba.org.”

-(e) Any Member found to be in violation of this Article, whether directly or acting through another person, shall be notified by letter or e-mail of their violation and shall be given ten (10) business days from the date of transmission by the sender of that notification to cure the violation.
+(d) Any Member found to be in violation of this Article, whether directly or acting through another person, shall be notified by letter or e-mail of their violation and shall be given ten (10) business days from the date of transmission by the sender of that notification to cure the violation.
 If the violation is not cured by the violating Member within ten (10) business days of transmission by the sender of that notification, the violating Member’s Membership in PIABA shall be suspended until such time as the violation is cured.
 Repeated violations of this Article by a Member or any person acting on behalf of a Member shall be grounds for expulsion from PIABA.

-(f) Any Board Member who identifies themself as a PIABA Board Member, current or former officer, or who otherwise references PIABA in an article, report, bar journal, op-ed or a similar writing that contains editorial or opinion material, and expresses any opinions or views in that written material that have not been adopted by the PIABA Board of Directors or Executive Committee, must include the following disclosure: “Statements and opinions expressed herein reflect the views of the contributor, and do not necessarily reflect those of the Public Investors Advocate Association (PIABA).”
+(e) Any Board Member who identifies themself as a PIABA Board Member, current or former officer, or who otherwise references PIABA in an article, report, bar journal, op-ed or a similar writing that contains editorial or opinion material, and expresses any opinions or views in that written material that have not been adopted by the PIABA Board of Directors or Executive Committee, must include the following disclosure: “Statements and opinions expressed herein reflect the views of the contributor, and do not necessarily reflect those of the Public Investors Advocate Association (PIABA).”
 Excluded from this rule are simple references to PIABA Membership in attorney listings, bios, attorney websites and similar biographical references.